 Additionally, the country also went down by two places in the Heritage Foundation’s 2021 Index of Economic Freedom from the 54th to 56th in the world and is currently 10th among Asia-Pacific countries.
 The country also remained in the “moderately free” category.

 Stock Exchanges and Capital Markets

-The Indonesia Stock Exchange was formed when the Jakarta Stock Exchange and the Surabaya Stock Exchange merged in 2007 and has 656 listed companies in December 2019, with around 1.1 million total stock investors.
+The Indonesia Stock Exchange was formed when the Jakarta Stock Exchange and the Surabaya Stock Exchange merged in 2007 and has 750 listed companies, with around 6.4 million total stock investors, as of September 2021.

 The Jakarta Composite Index (JCI) and the Jakarta Islamic Index (JII) are the two primary stock market indices used to measure the performance of the Indonesia Stock Exchange.
-As of March 2021, the Indonesia Stock Exchange is ranked 1st in ASEAN, 4th in Asia, 9th in Asia-Pacific, and 25th globally in terms of year-to-date change based on the JCI.
+As of November 2021, the Indonesia Stock Exchange is ranked 1st in Southeast Asia and 21st globally (by market value).

 The bond market in Indonesia has experienced steady growth over the past few years.
 Currently, it offers a diverse selection of debt instruments that cater to both local and foreign investors.
 Bonds may come in the form of the Bank Indonesia-issued Certificate of Central Bank or Sertifikat Bank Indonesia (SBI), government bonds or government debt securities, and corporate bonds.

 As of March 2021, Indonesia’s domestic currency bond market has grown by 36% from the previous year to $330.4 bn.
 About 89% of these are government bonds while corporate bonds comprise 9% of the total.
 The remaining percentage is made up of central bank issuances.